Assignment administration workflow#

 Go to

-to add the responsible people.
+Settings-Collaborators and teamsto add the responsible people.
 In MUDE the responsible teacher of the topic has admin access and can add his topic-colleagues.
-To bypass this, a repository secret needs to be added to every repository calledFG_MUDE_2025_TOKEN
+To bypass this, a repository secret needs to be added to every repository calledFG_MUDE_2025_TOKEN, which can be a fine-grained PAT with a leastcontentaccess.

 Combine assignments in workbook#